robstave/ArduinoComponentSketches/ACS-85 ATTiny85 sketches/ACS-85-0001/README.md

 They should be in the 430-440 range.

-- Two High Frequency square waves
-- Two LFO and a ramping frequency
+- PB0  Sqwarewave with a ramping freq
+- PB1  347 hz roughly
+- PB2  434hz  roughly
+- PB3  LFO 1 Blink
+- PB4  LFO 2 Blink

 Note that the frequency here is not going to be exact.
 We are using the internal 8mhz clock, so you will see as much as +/- 15HZ on what the sketch says.
 Its not too important here.
 Again, we are just looking for a squarewave version of _Hello World_ or blinky light.
 If you need more accuracy, you will need to tie up some pins to a crystal.